Accounts Receivable - Collections

 Overdue fines for library materials are charged to students when books/materials become seven days overdue in all our comprehensive high schools.
 These charges currently are set at $0.05 per day for overdue printed material, and $0.25 per day for overdue digital material.
 These overdue fines will stop once the total charge reaches $5.00.
 At that time the materials are considered lost, and the student will be charged for the full amount of the lost material cost.

 A student who has paid for a lost library fine and finds the library book may return it to the school’s library for refund.
-The librarian will fill out a Request for Student Refund form available on Advisor, along with the Destiny Report and turn the form into the school’s secretary.
+The librarian will fill out a Request for Student Refund form available on the KUSD staff intranet, along with the Destiny Report and turn the form into the school’s secretary.
 The school secretary will review the student’s Infinite Campus account; if the student has outstanding fees with the district the library refund will be applied to those fees.
 However, if the student’s Infinite Campus account shows a zero balance and the refund of the library material(s) is less than $25 it will be applied to the account as a credit.
 If the refund of the library material(s) is greater than $25 a check will be issued to the parent/guardian listed in Infinite Campus.

 Should you have any questions or concerns about your student’s library account please contact your child’s librarian or contact the District Library Media Teacher Consultant at 262-359-6300.